-Two years after the storms, most hurricane rebuilding funds have yet to be spent-much less reach those most in need hen pressed on the slow pace of recovery in the Gulf Coast, President Bush insists the federal government has fulfilled its promise to rebuild the region.
-The proof, he says, is in the big check the federal government signed to underwrite the recovery allegedly more than \$116 billion.
+Two years after the storms, most hurricane rebuilding funds have yet to be spent-much less reach those most in need By Jeffrey Buchanan, RFK Memorial Center for Human Rights and Chris Kromm, Institute for Southern Studies hen pressed on the slow pace of recovery in the Gulf Coast, President Bush insists the federal government has fulfilled its promise to rebuild the region.
+The proof, he says, is in the big check the federal government signed to underwrite the recovery-allegedly more than \$116 billion.
+But residents of the still-devastated Gulf Coast are left wondering whether the check bounced.